kwgoodman/la/doc/source/work.rst

     x
     array([  2.,   4.,  NaN])

-The available join methods are inner, outer, left, right, and list.
+The available join methods are `inner`, `outer`, `left`, `right`, `skip`, and list.
 If the join method is specified as a list then the first element in the list is the join method for axis=0, the second element is the join method for axis=1, and so on.

 The fill method can also be specified (see :func:`la.add` for details)::